pelippershiny/pokeemerald-expansion/README.md

 Sprites FRLG - hyo
 BW Summary Screen w/ Tera types - Ravepossum tx_optionPlus - TheXaman
+Use HMs Without Any Pokemon in your Party Knowing Them - devolov

 ### Important: DO NOT use GitHub's "Download Zip" option.
 Using this option will not download the commit history required to update your expansion version or merge other feature branches.
 Instead, please read [this guide](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) to learn how to fork the repository and clone locally from there.
 # About this branch